-Fernando Lopez is the newest and tallest core faculty member to join the JFK University sport psychology team.
+Fernando Lopez has been a core faculty member with JFK University sport psychology since 2017.
 He is also the only core member who is an alumnus of the program (graduated 2011).
 Before landing at JFK University, Fernando studied psychology and communication at the University of California, Davis.

 Another area Fernando has also worked extensively within is in the sport of archery.
 In early 2012 Fernando had the privilege of working with the USA Olympic and Paralympic archery teams, helping them prepare for the 2012 London Olympics.
 Since then he has continued his work within archery by working with the USA Junior Dream Team, presenting at the USA Archery Coaching Symposium in 2012, 2013, 2015, and 2017, as well as creating a 4-day mental training program for Spanish speaking archery coaches through World Archery Americas.